-Module 1 work requirements specifications
+Module 1 work requirements specifications Work requirement 1 of 5

-Title of work requirement: Support material
+Title of work requirement Support material Mode or format: one extended response

 Description: Support material is a collection of materials and includes the visual diary or journal.
 This is a complementary element of the learner's involvement in visual art during the course.
 It is a personalised system of idea generation and development, experiments and references to the history, theory and research studies, and can include but is not limited to: